HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 On running the prereqs checks the Random Read Write Test Check i.e the time take to send a specific amount of data for read and write capabilities within the mounted volumes are displayed
 If the Read/Write IOPS is higher than the threshold value, the test is passed.
 The success message, Read/Write IOPS and the threshold value is added to the system out log.
 If the Read/Write IOPS is lower than the threshold value, the test is failed.
 The failure message, Read/Write IOPS and the threshold value is added to the system out log.

-## Running and Checking the Prereqs Checker:
+## How to manually trigger the checks:

 The following command can be triggered to run the checks manually, once all the checks will get performed, results will be available in the logs